About Melanoma

 Melanoma is not only the most deadly type of cancer of the skin but also the hardest to detect, however if it is recognised and treated early, it is nearly 100% curable.
 If not, the cancer can advance and spread to other parts of the body where it becomes hard to treat and can be fatal.

-Melanoma may be less common than other skin cancers, however it is much more dangerous if not found early.
+Melanoma may be less common than other skin cancers, but it is significantly more dangerous if not detected early.

 The seven point checklist for suspected melanoma